jmanuel1/concat/README.md

 Summer of Shipping *aspirational* project goals
 -------------

-1. Make the project more amenable to collaboration.
-   - Code linter
-   - Code quality analysis?
-2. Simplify type checking or skip it all together (for now).
+1. Simplify type checking or skip it all together (for now).
-3. Settle on some minimal core language to make functional.
+2. Settle on some minimal core language to make functional.
 The language has been growing a lot, and perhaps efforts should be more focused instead.
-4. Create an online demo.
+3. Create an online demo.

 Related work
 ------------